 – I am investing in index funds, ETFs and other asset classes whilst getting rid of my debt.
 I am not missing out.

 – It took my parents reaching the age of 65 to pay off their mortgage.
-I want ours gone before 40 because I know how different life will be without the mortgage.
+We wanted ours gone by 40 because we knew how different life would be without the mortgage.

-– Our mortgage paid off translates into a better quality of life for our children.
-It also increases our capacity to do more things we are passionate about doing.
+– Our mortgage paid off translated into a better quality of life for our children.
+It also increased our capacity to do more things we are passionate about doing.

 In the same way I’ve outlined some of my reasons, you too will have yours and they will be deeply personal to you.

 If you haven’t written yours down, I’d recommend you do it as it reinforces your commitment to achieving your goal.

 One thing I would make clear is that you should not go anywhere near paying off your mortgage if you have a credit card or expensive debt.

 I am speaking the obvious here but it is worth pointing out that those should be your initial priorities.

 In addition, please don’t do this if you don’t have the cushion of an emergency fund.